sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 ## Overview
 Duration: 5

+This QuickStart will guide you through the implementation of a quick, easy, and rapid to develop method to embed Sigma content in a Streamlit application.
+Embedding Sigma content within Streamlit applications is a powerful tool-set that enables and empowers developers, data analysts, and even business users to create interactive data applications backed by the power of Sigma.

 ### What is Streamlit
 Streamlit is an open source app framework in Python language.
-It helps us create web apps for data science and machine learning in a short time.
-It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.
+It will help us to create interactive web apps for data science and machine learning in a short time.
+It is compatible with all major Python libraries, such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib, and more.

-Streamlit is intended to provide Snowflake users the ability to rapidly deploy applications, and share data.
+Streamlit is intended to provide Snowflake users the ability to rapidly deploy applications and share data.

-**Teams will use Streamlit to Build a Python Application:**
+**Teams use Streamlit to build Python applications to benefit from:**
 <ul>
     <li>Rapid Development Cycle</li>
     <li>Simplified Coding Experience</li>
+    <li>Flexible Components</li>
     <li>Internal or External Facing</li>
     <li>Extensible Embedding</li>
 </ul>

-Streamlit will work great with Sigma because you can accelerate the path to deployment of any data applications built, that rely on visualization, while also giving the user our industry differentiated ability to deep dive into the data powering those visuals.
+Streamlit works great with Sigma to accelerate your path of deployment for any data applications built, especially those that rely on visualizations, while providing the user with our industry-differentiated ability to deep dive into the data powering those visuals and unlocking the power of your data warehouse.

-**Building the Analytics front-end In Sigma provides:**
+**Building the analytics front-end In Sigma provides:**
 <ul>
     <li>End users a familiar, spreadsheet-like interface.</li>
     <li>No Code or Semantic knowledge required.</li>
     <li>Full Role-based Access Control Support.</li>
+    <li>Data Governance and Lineage.</li>
     <li>Full Feature Set While Embedded.</li>
+    <li>Ability to leverage massive datasets</li>
 </ul>

  ### Target Audience
 Snowflake customers who are using (or interested in using) Streamlit and want to also embed Sigma content in a Streamlit application.
+Sigma customer who are looking to rapidly develop and deploy data applications in Streamlit.

 ### Prerequisites

 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
-  <li>A development environment of choice.
-We will demonstrate with Microsoft VSCode and related extensions</li>
+  <li>A development environment (or RTE) of your choice.
+In this QuickStart we use Microsoft VSCode with related extensions.</li>
-  <li>Miniconda for required Python packages</li>
+  <li>A Python 3.8, or later, environment.
+In this QuickStart we use Miniconda for the required Python environment and packages as a Python Virtual Environment is recommended.</li>
 </ul>

 <aside class="postive">